rathodc/shopping/README.md

 **Get Product List**
 ----
-  This api will help you get all categories and its sub-categories in a tree-like structure
+  This api will help you get all products associated to a particular category

 * **URL**